Nepal closes Mount Everest for climbers because of coronavirus fears

 KATHMANDU, March 13 (Reuters) - Nepal has closed all of its Himalayan peaks including Mount Everest this climbing season because of fears of the coronavirus outbreak, a government minister said on Friday.

-Nepal, home to eight of the world's 14 highest mountains including Mount Everest, gets more than four million dollars in permit fees for the world's highest peak and other mountains every year.
+Nepal, home to eight of the world's 14 highest mountains including Mount Everest, earns about $4.4 million a year in permit fees from climbers aiming to scale the world's highest peak and other mountains.

 Tourism Minister Yogesh Bhattarai said expeditions to all peaks in the March-May spring season had been suspended.